PrinceCuet77/Hyperledger-Fabric/docs/source/orderer/ordering_service.md

 ordering service cluster becomes unavailable for both read and write operations on the channel, and no new logs can be committed.

 **Leader**.
-This is not a new concept --- Kafka also uses leaders, as we've said --- but it's critical to understand that at any given time, a channel's consenter set elects a single node to be the leader (we'll describe how this happens in Raft later).
+This is not a new concept --- Kafka also uses leaders --- but it's critical to understand that at any given time, a channel's consenter set elects a single node to be the leader (we'll describe how this happens in Raft later).
 The leader is responsible for ingesting new log entries, replicating